-We recognize that social determinants of health play a major role in our members' health and well-being.
-Each FQHC and Affiliated Participating Provider have established workflows to screen our Members for health-related social needs at least once per year, according to the MassHealth Quality measure.
+We recognize that social drivers of health, such as food insecurity and housing instability, play a leading role in our Members' health and well-being.
+Each FQHC and Affiliated Participating Provider have established workflows to screen our Members for health-related social needs at least once per year, according to the MassHealth Quality and Equity Incentive Program.
 We provide a variety of support to staff conducting these screenings and referring members to relevant community resources, including:

-- Providing access to the online Aunt Bertha community resource and referral platform to identify community organizations with capacity to support members' needs.
-Training resources for this platform are available - Hosting Quarterly Social Determinants of Health Forums to learn about our Organization's initiatives and share best practices with other FQHC and Affiliated Participating Provider staff - Offering additional training on skills such as motivational interviewing as well as timely program and policy updates related to food insecurity, housing, legal, and other topics relevant to social determinants of health
+Providing access to the online FindHelp community resource and referral platform to identify community organizations with capacity to support members' needs: https://c3staff.findhelp.com/.
+Training resources for this platform are available.
+Offering additional training on skills and strategies such as motivational interviewing and trauma informed care, as well as timely program and policy updates related to food insecurity, housing, legal, and other topics relevant to social drivers of health.
+Live training sessions and recordings of previous trainings are available upon request.